volkszaehler/mbmd/README.md

  * DZG DVH4013: This meter does not provide raw phase power measurements and only aggregated import/export measurements.
 The meter is only partially implemented and not recommended.
-If you want to use it: By default, the meter communicates using 9600 8E1 (comset 5).
+If you want to use it: By default, the meter communicates using 9600 8E1.
 The meter ID is derived from the serial number: take the last two numbers of the serial number (top right of the device), e.g. 23, and add one (24).
  Assume this is a hexadecimal number and convert it to decimal (36).
 Use this as the meter ID.
  * SBC ALE3: This compact Saia Burgess Controls meter is comparable to the SDM630: two tariffs, both import and export depending on meter version and compact (4TE).
 It's often used with Viessmann heat pumps.
+ * BE MPM3PM: Compact (4TE) three phase meter.

  ## Modbus TCP Grid Inverters